Asgaros/asgaros-forum/readme.txt

 6. Manage general options

 == Changelog ==
+* Fixed: Prevent cross-site request forgery when creating or editing posts and topics
 * Fixed: Add missing sanitizing for input data
 * Fixed: Use sanitizing instead of escaping functions for input data
 * Fixed: Add missing escaping for output data